 If you work in Thomasville and become injured on the job, you are likely covered by workers’ compensation insurance through your employer.
-With very limited exceptions, most businesses are required to carry workers’ comp for their workers.
+With very limited exceptions, most businesses are required to carry workers’ compensation for their workers.
 However, actually getting the full benefits you deserve is not so easy.
 For help, contact a Thomasville workers’ compensation lawyer today.

 Let us give you a FREE consultation and case evaluation today.
 We’ll look at the details of your work injury or illness, evaluate your workers’ comp claim, and discuss how we can help.
 Call (404) 400-4000 or contact us online to get started with your FREE consultation today.

-How to Know if You Can Receive Workers’ Compensation Benefits in Thomasville
+How to Know If You Can Receive Workers’ Compensation Benefits in Thomasville

 In Georgia, any business with three or more regular employees is required to purchase workers’ compensation insurance.
 It doesn’t matter if the employees are less than full-time.
 They can be part-time or even seasonal workers as long as they work for the business on a regular basis.

 If you’re not sure whether or not your employer has workers’ compensation coverage, you can search the State Board of Workers’ Compensation (SBWC)’s website.
 A workers’ compensation lawyer can also look into it for you.
-However, an employer should let you know about workers’ comp coverage after a work injury.
+However, an employer should let you know about workers’ compensation coverage after a work injury.

 Penalties for Not Carrying Workers’ Compensation